-Your HVAC system is a critical part of your home in Currituck, Virginia.
+Your HVAC system is a critical part of your home in Currituck, North Carolina.
 It provides heating, cooling, clean air and comfort.
 Though you likely use it every day, you may not understand how it works.
 Learn more about how your HVAC system functions so you can make the best use of it.

 Heating and Cooling

 The “H” in HVAC stands for heating, and the “AC” is for air conditioning.
 Heating and cooling is a central function of your HVAC installation.
 The furnace generates heat by consuming fuel in the form of oil, gas or electricity.
 Your home’s ducts channel this heat into your living space.